Toward General and Robust LLM-enhanced Text-attributed Graph Learning: UltraTAG

-where $\theta$ represents the parameters of the LM and the additional task-specific layers, $\text{CE}$ is the Cross-Entropy loss function, and $h_i \in \mathcal{H}$ is the representation of node $i$.

-\textbf{GNN with LM.} For the combination of GNN and LM training, the pseudo-labels $\mathcal{Y}_{\text{G}}$ generated by GNN guide LM training, and the pseudo-labels generated by LM $\mathcal{Y}_{\text{L}}$ guide GNN training, and the cycle repeats: By iteratively training the LM and GNN, the capabilities of both the GNN and LM can be enhanced simultaneously.
+\textbf{GNN with LM.} For the combination of GNN and LM training, the pseudo-labels $\mathcal{Y}_{\text{G}}$ generated by GNN guide LM training, and the pseudo-labels generated by LM $\mathcal{Y}_{\text{L}}$ guide GNN training, and the cycle repeats with the same downstream task: